 The number of affiliated national Political Science associations rose from 57 to 61 (see Appendix I) since 2018, with six associations joining IPSA since the last biennial report.
 The first was the Nigerian Political Science Association in November 2018, followed by the Philippine Political Science Association in April 2019, the Latin American Political Science Association and the Ecuadorian Association of Political Science in December 2019.
 The Association of Political Science of Paraguay joined in November 2020, and the African Association of Political Science in April 2021.
-Unfortunately, the same period also saw the removal of the Political Association of Ireland.
+Unfortunately, the same period also saw the removal of the Political Association of Thailand and the Political Studies Association of Ireland.